Utah Deaf History and Culture

 Under the supervision of Tony Christopulos, Kenneth C. Burdett, a 1929 USD alumnus who later became a USD teacher, was appointed as a Curriculum Coordinator of the Simultaneous Communication Program.
 J. Boyd Nielsen was his equivalent in the Oral Division.

 Kenneth didn't take long to notice the "Y" system's underlying flaw.
 Because they were first placed in the oral program, he couldn't work with the more promising students to help them achieve their academic goals.
 His program didn't include them.
-Rather, Burdett focused his efforts on helping those who had failed the oral program.
+Instead, Burdett focused on helping those who had failed the oral program.
 These Deaf students' educational achievements had fallen below grade level by the time they were ready to graduate.
 The students were unable to communicate in either English or sign language as a result of their lack of proficiency in either language.
 This was anecdotal evidence that the fault resulted from USD's harmful "Y" structure (Ronald Burdett, personal communication, 2009).

 Did You Know?